Projects and Associated Publications

 SySCoRe: Synthesis via Stochastic Coupling Relations

-Open challenges are extension to LTL specifications and scalability.
+Open challenges are extension to LTL specifications and furthering scalability.

 Multi-Objective Physics-Guided Recurrent Neural Networks for Identifying Non-Autonomous Dynamical Systems